Mazen-Ghanaym/Session-content/SQL-TROSC/sql.md

 Operator | Operation
 --------:|----------:
-AND    | To conditions must be true to be true ex: age < 40 AND age > 20 OR     | at least one condition satified ex: age < 40 OR age > 20
+AND    | To conditions must be true to be true ex: age < 40 AND age > 20 OR     | at least one condition satisfied ex: age < 40 OR age > 20
 NOT    |

 ``` SQL